stitchdata/docs/_saas-integrations/pardot.md

 4. Locate the **API User Key** field.

 Leave this page open for now - you'll need it to complete the setup in Stitch.

+### Whitelist Stitch's IP Addresses {#whitelist-stitch-ips}

+{% include note.html content="If your Pardot account doesn't have IP-based security enabled, skip this step." %}

+If your Pardot account allows access from certain IP addresses, you'll need to whitelist the Stitch's IP addresses for the connection to be successful.

+**Note**: Admin permissions in Pardot are required to add and manage whitelisted IP addresses.
+[Refer to Pardot's documentation for more info](https://help.salesforce.com/articleView?id=pardot_admin_ip_manage_whitelisted.htm&type=5).

+Whitelist all of the following IP addresses in Pardot:

+{% for ip-address in ip-addresses %}
+- {{ ip-address.ip }}
+{% endfor %}

 {% include integrations/shared-setup/connection-setup.html %}
 4. In the **Pardot User Key** field, paste your API User Key.